bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-7-APIs-and-libraries.rst

     :correct: b
     :feedback_a: Incorrect.
 The String class does not have methods to interact with the operating system.
     :feedback_b: Correct!
 The System class has methods to interact with the operating system.
     :feedback_c: Incorrect.
 The PrintStream class does not have methods to interact with the operating system.
+Also it is in the ``java.io`` package, not ``java.lang``.
     :feedback_d: Incorrect.
 The Scanner class does not have methods to interact with the operating system.
+Also it is in the ``java.util`` package, not ``java.lang``.

     Which class in the java.lang package has methods to interact with the computer's operating system?